 Bonus: HockeyTech Canada

 HockeyTech Canada is a name you may not immediately recognize.
 However, they have a ton of hockey apps.
 In fact, this is the developer that runs all of the official minor league hockey apps.
 That includes the OHL, WHL, USHL, AHL, QMJHL, and several team apps.
 These apps are useful for schedules, scores, player stats, standings, and more.
-These are essential for the hardcore hockey fan watching for the next Conner McDavid.
-All of the apps are free to download.
+You can get all of that information from other sources, but in case you want one that focuses only on minor league teams, this developer is the way to go.

 Bonus: Live TV apps